 5 Practical Ways to Fight for Equal Pay

-hen you The gender pay gap has been an issue for decades.
-Did you know that as of 2016, women employed full-time made 20 percent less, on average, than their male counterparts?
-Though the gap has been slowly improving since the 1970s, experts estimate that equal pay for men and women won’t be the norm until the year 2106.
-Social scientists continue to research the root and solution of unequal pay, but for now, one thing is for sure: We aren’t helpless as women in the workplace.
+Equal Pay Day represents how far into the new year women must work to be paid what men were paid the previous year.
+On average, women make 82 cents to the dollar a man makes while women of color face even wider wage gaps.
+For Black women it's 63 cents, forcing a new Equal Pay Day for Black women on August 3; Native Women's Equal Pay Day on September 8 (60 cents), and Latina Equal Pay Day falls on October 21 (55 cents).
+Though the gap has been slowly improving since the 1970s, experts estimate that equal pay for men and women won't be the norm until the year 2106.
+Social scientists continue to research the root and solution of unequal pay, but for now, one thing is for sure: We aren't helpless as women in the workplace.
 Curious what you can do to help close the gap?
 Here are a few practical ways to do your part in bringing equity to the workforce.

 Effective legislation on local, state, and federal levels could make a big difference in eradicating the gender pay gap.
 Though the gap is a nationwide problem with national consequences, each state has its own pay gap.
 Do some research on where your state stacks up against other states and call or write state lawmakers, urging them to address gender wage issues in state laws.
 You can also encourage state lawmakers to support federal efforts toward closing the gender pay gap.
 On a local level, contact city or community officials and ask them to observe Equal Pay Day in your area to help the cause gain traction.

 Equal pay is likely to be a key issue in upcoming elections, so on top of reaching out to local officials, be intentional about registering to vote and showing up at the polls for local, state, and federal elections.